lucia-auth/lucia/documentation/collection/main/learn/basics/user-attributes.md

 title: "User attributes"
 ---

 In addition to the required user id, you can add any columns/fields to the user table to store user attributes.

-This should be generally used for storing commonly used data (like username and profile pictures) or user-permissions (like if the user is an admin).
-Larger and specific data should be stored inside a different table.
+> It’s recommended to only store data for identification (eg. username) and access controls (eg. roles) inside the user table.
+Other data linked to the user should be stored in its own table.

 Lucia will re-throw the error from the database on user creation/update if the provided data violates constraints/rules.